 This is called a “bunching strategy” and provides the taxpayer with an additional $28,000 in deductions over four years, with no change in total charitable giving.
 Additionally, if the taxpayer makes their donations in January and December of a giving year, there should be minimal change in cash flow for the taxpayer and the charitable organization, a win-win for everyone involved.

 If a taxpayer has not determined which charitable organizations they wish to give to in upcoming years, there is still a way to take advantage of the bunching strategy.
-A donor advised fund (DAF) creates the opportunity to take an immediate tax benefit while determining the qualified charities who will received the distributions at a later date.
+A donor-advised fund (DAF) creates the opportunity to take an immediate tax benefit while determining the qualified charities who will receive the distributions at a later date.
 There is no time limitation as to when a DAF’s assets must be distributed.
-An additional DAF incentive, is the fact that the DAF’s earnings can grow tax-free.
+An additional DAF incentive is the fact that the DAF’s earnings can grow tax-free.
 A donor and their investment advisors have the capability to manage both the accumulation of income and distributions of assets to charitable organizations of their choosing.